pantsman-jp/hon-log/docs/README.en.md

 1. **Launch**: Run `hon-log.exe`.
 2. **Import**: Click the "Import / Update" button and select the CSV file downloaded from the library.
 3. **Manage**: Click on a book cover to open the details, enter your rating, tags, or review, and click "Save Changes."
+4. **Analyze**: Click the "Statistics" button on the main screen to open the lending trend analysis view.
-4. **Organize**: Use the combo boxes at the top to quickly find the books you're looking for.
+5. **Organize**: Use the combo boxes at the top to quickly find the books you're looking for.

 ## Data Storage Location